OmniOMR/mung/docs/annotation-instructions/annotation-instructions.md

 ![noteheadWhole](./img/notehead-whole-1.png)

 <details>
-  <summary>Why differentiate whole/half noteheads if they look identical?</summary>
+  <summary>🤔 Why differentiate whole/half noteheads if they look identical?</summary>

   We differentiate `noteheadWhole` from `noteheadHalf` (below) because of downstream processing against the SMuFL standard, which does treat them as distinct symbols.
 While previous versions of MuNG had just a `noteheadEmpty` class, it introduces an extra step when trying to e.g. load the data for rendering with a SMuFL-compliant font, which may seem trivial (just check for a stem!), but what if there is an error in the annotation?
 In the end it is just better to make the MuNG data itself as close to SMuFL as possible, to make the whole dataset easier to maintain and clean.
 (The same logic will apply in other places in the instructions, hence why we write so much about it here.)
 </details>